 At Woolton High School we aim to teach Maths by promoting it’s enjoyment while showing an enthusiasm for learning and the award of qualifications.
 Exploration, discussion and discovery are all important elements that we use to promote learning in maths.

 Pupils will take some or all of the following accreditation: Functional Skills Level 1, Functional Skills Level 2 and GCSE.
 We are proud of our success rate in each of these qualifications and look forward to their further promotion and pass rate improvement.
-This is taught by Mr Conte.

 In Woolton High School, PE is a strength of the school and as such we value ourselves in giving our pupils a range of experiences in PE.
 With the most important part of our ethos in PE is for it to be a positive experience regardless of ability